Pharmacotherapeutic group: Proton pump inhibitors. ATC code: A02BC02.

 Renal impairment: No dose reduction is recommended when pantoprazole is administered to patients with impaired renal function (including dialysis patients).
 As with healthy subjects, pantoprazole's half-life is short.
 Only very small amounts of pantoprazole are dialyzed.
 Although the main metabolite has a moderately delayed half-life (2 - 3h), excretion is still rapid and thus accumulation does not occur.

-Hepatic impairment: Although for patients with liver cirrhosis (classes A and B according to Child) the half-life values increased to between 3 and 6 h (for 20 mg) and 7 and 9 h (for 40 mg) and the AUC values increased by a factor of 3-5 (for 20 mg) and 5-7 (for 40 mg), the maximum serum concentration only increased slightly by a factor of 1.3 (for 20 mg) and 1.5 (for 40 mg) compared with healthy subjects.
+Hepatic impairment: 20 mg: Although for patients with liver cirrhosis (classes A and B according to Child) the half-life values increased to between 3 and 6 h and the AUC values increased by a factor of 3 - 5, the maximum serum concentration only increased slightly by a factor of 1.3 compared with healthy subjects.

 Older people: A slight increase in AUC and Cmax in elderly volunteers compared with younger counterparts is also not clinically relevant.

 Paediatric population: Following administration of single oral doses of 20 or 40 mg pantoprazole to children aged 5 - 16 years AUC and Cmax were in the range of corresponding values in adults.